Free Finite Group Actions on Rational Homology 3--Spheres: Finite quotients of fundamental groups of 3-manifolds

 \section{Finite quotients of fundamental groups of 3-manifolds}

-In this section we consider closed 3--manifolds with finite coverings which are rational homology spheres.
-The associated finite covering groups act freely on rational homology $3$-spheres, so they afford examples to which our methods will apply.
-Note that according to \cite[Theorem 2.6]{Cooper:2000} every finite group in fact acts freely on some \emph{hyperbolic} (hence aspherical) closed rational homology sphere In such cases the fundamental group determines the topology, and we are really just considering finite index subgroups of Poincar\'e duality groups with vanishing first Betti number.
+In this section we consider closed 3--manifolds with regular finite coverings which are rational homology spheres.
+The associated finite covering groups act freely on such rational homology $3$-spheres, so they afford examples to which our methods will apply.
+Note that according to \cite[Theorem 2.6]{Cooper:2000} every finite group in fact acts freely on some \emph{hyperbolic} (hence aspherical) closed rational homology sphere.
+In such cases the fundamental group determines the topology, and we are really just considering finite index normal subgroups of certain Poincar\'e duality groups with vanishing first Betti number (for background, see \cite[Chap.~VIII.10]{Brown:1982}).

-Recall that for any group $Q$ and integer $n\ge 0$ we define the $n$--th term of its \emph{derived series} as $Q^{(n)}= [Q^{(n)}, Q^{(n)}]$, where $Q^{(0)}=Q$.
-The derived series for a finite group stabilizes at a perfect normal subgroup, but may not terminate for an infinite group.
-In fact an interesting open question is whether or not the derived series for the fundamental group $\Gamma$ of a closed orientable $3$--manifold stabilizes if $\Gamma /\Gamma^{(n)}$ is finite for all $n$.
-If it does stabilize then $\Gamma /\Gamma^{(i)}$ is a solvable group with periodic cohomology (of period four), as it acts freely on an integral homology 3--sphere.
+Recall that for any group $Q$ and integer $n\ge 0$ we define the $n$--th term of its \emph{derived series} as $Q^{(n+1)}= [Q^{(n)}, Q^{(n)}]$, where $Q^{(0)}=Q$.
+The derived series for a finite group stabilizes at a perfect normal subgroup, but may not terminate for an infinite group with non-zero abelianization.
+In fact an interesting open question is whether or not the derived series for the fundamental group $\Gamma$ of a closed orientable hyperbolic $3$--manifold stabilizes if $\Gamma /\Gamma^{(n)}$ is finite and non--trivial for all $n>0$.
+If it does stabilize i.e. for some $i>0$, $\Gamma^{(i)}$ is perfect, then $\Gamma /\Gamma^{(i)}$ is a solvable group with periodic cohomology (of period dividing four), as it acts freely on an integral homology 3--sphere, namely the covering space associated to the normal finite index subgroup $\Gamma^{(i)}$.
 Independently of the stability question, one can ask (as in \cite{Cavendish:2015}) about possible restrictions on the finite quotient groups $\Gamma/\Gamma^{(n)}$.